zenon/MinimalWebAudio/README.md

 * ?
 The 'when' parameter of start and stop of the oscillator is marked as optional in the spec - but I had to provide it, otherwise it didn't work.
 * ?
 Oscillator can create square, sawtooth, and triangle too.
 Test it!

-[x] Minimal use of buffer - white noise: minimalNoise.html
+### Minimal use of buffer - white noise: minimalNoise.html

 * We take a buffer, and fill it with random numbers.
 * Then we put the buffer into a buffer source, plug that into the destination, and are done.
 * To get a noise of indefinite length, we make the buffer source loop.
 * ?
 Is there a possibility to make it loop, say, trice?

-[x] Minimal use of sound file: minimalUseSoundFile/liszt_minimal_filter.html
+### Minimal use of sound file: minimalUseSoundFile/liszt_minimal_filter.html

 Notes: You need a webserver, otherwise the browser will get confused.
 See minimalUseSoundFile/instructions.md

 TODO: More explanations

-[ ] Minimal use of microphone
+### Minimal use of microphone: minimalMicrophone.html

 Quote from API: "Currently audio input is not specified in this document"

-There are nevertheless extremely cool examples, like http://chromium.googlecode.com/svn/trunk/samples/audio/visualizer-live.html , and we will try to make a minimal example for it too.
-Be aware that this may be less common for other browsers.
+There are nevertheless extremely cool examples, like http://chromium.googlecode.com/svn/trunk/samples/audio/visualizer-live.html  Be aware that this may be less common for other browsers.

+The example makes use of gain and delay, so you can hear what you speak into the phone a bit later.
+Take care with the gain, lower it immediately when there is feedback.
+Please report when the default (currently 0.75) is to high.

+The interesting point is to find the method to get the microphone stream, and then call it providing a callback.

-[x] Minimal example for PeriodicWave
+### Minimal example for PeriodicWave

 * An oscillator can be started with a more general wave for but providing it with a PeriodicWave object.
 This contains the fourier transform of the wave, given in two arrays containing the real and imaginary part of the fourier transform.
 * If this was still to dense for you: Ignore the imaginary part, simply give it an all zero array (it just has to be of the same length as the real part), and see the real part as the overtone intensitiess of the instrument you want to model.
 I chose to provide only the odd overtones (the array starts with the zeroth element) to get an oboe like tone.
 For instruments, see e.g. here